The Silver Dove: Style

 The novel is unique for multi-faceted narrative structure, which relies on skaz thechniques, Bely's ornamental style (according to Mirsky, ornamental prose is a term, opposite to Tolstoy's or Stendhal's analytical prose, prose which "keeps the reader's attention to every small detail"; the famous ornamentalists are Gogol, Rabelais, and James Joyce), rhetorical flourishes, digressions, and musical leitmotifs give the novel its richly varied texture.
 Within the confines of this structure appear a series of mocking antitheses, for the novel cannot escape its ironic stance.
 As Olga Cooke writes, Bely "captures a haunting, mesmerizing sense of apocalyptic doom".

 Like in Petersburg and unlike his after-1917 novels, which differ with multi-faceted complex people, characters of The Silver Dove are not full-blooded figures in the Tolstoian sense; they are caught between reality and dreamscapes, rarely in control of their destiny.

-One of the remarkable formal experiments of te novel is Bely's rhythmic prose, which was quite unusual at the time of publication and took some getting used to at first.
+One of the remarkable formal experiments of the novel is Bely's rhythmic prose, which was quite unusual at the time of publication and took some getting used to at first.
 The immediate beginning of the novel, for example, has a dactyl almost throughout.

 In terms of content, the work reflects the atmosphere of the fin de siècle and decadence through the generated mood of unreasonable fear and the description of orgiastic excesses, which, especially in pre-revolutionary Russia, herald the imminent demise of the old order.